 If you already have a Creative Cloud subscription to use Photoshop, you don’t have to pay anything extra for Generative Fill.

 Luminar Neo packs a ton of AI features such as Relight to brighten up darker subjects, background removal, portrait bokeh, and even an assisted cropping tool to help you achieve the best composition.
 It doesn’t have the same in-depth cataloging system as Adobe’s products, but that’s an acceptable compromise.
-Luminar Neo will also soon get generative AI features to add new objects, expand existing images, and more.
-This should bring it on par with the competition, especially Photoshop.
+Luminar Neo is also getting several generative AI features in the coming months that will let you expand existing images, add new objects, and even replace the sky.
+These features should bring it on par with the competition, especially Photoshop.

-In the above screenshot, for example, you can see how we asked DALL-E 2 to replace a vacuum tube in the image to a vase.
+In the following screenshot, for example, I asked DALL-E to replace a vacuum tube in the image with a vase.
 Here’s the before and after:

 It’s not a perfect result, but luckily, you can do a lot better with rival AI image generators like Midjourney and Stable Diffusion.
 The only downside is that these services don’t have intuitive user interfaces, so read up on our guides before getting started.